bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 the silent payment address), which is used to generate the destination.

-The intended recipient detects the payment by scanning eligible transactions in the blockchain, before performing an ECDH calculation with the summed input public keys of the transaction and the scan key from their address.
+The intended recipient detects the payment by scanning eligible transactions in the blockchain and performing an ECDH calculation with the summed input public keys of the transaction and the scan key from their address.
-This is the main downside in that it is more computationally expensive than simply scanning the UTXO set for a `scriptPubKey` as in [BIP32][] style wallets.
+The main downside is that it is more computationally expensive than simply scanning the UTXO set for a `scriptPubKey` as in [BIP32][] style wallets.
-Additionally, using silent payments in a collaborative setting is left for future work, and it remains an open question whether this is provably secure.
+Additionally, using silent payments in a collaborative setting is left for future work, and it remains an open question whether it can be made provably secure.

 {% include references.md %}
 {% include linkers/issues.md issues="" %}